Answers by Topic

 Do I need to update my income when I receive a stimulus check?

-No. Do not include the stimulus check when you report changes to your income.
-The stimulus check is also known as the "Recovery Rebate" or "Economic: Impact Payment".
+No. You do not need to update your income if you receive a stimulus check.
+The stimulus check is also known as the "Recovery Rebate" or "Economic: Impact Payment."

 The federal stimulus payment is not income for purposes of applying for health and dental coverage through Washington Healthplanfinder.
 You do not need to report any check or payment amount you receive from the federal government in your application.